varlen/noni/README.md

 # noni

-Noni is a Data Anonimization Tool that enables creating an anonimized database from an existing database.
+Noni is a Data Anonymization Tool that enables creating an anonymized database from an existing database using synthetic data.

 ## About